anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 -   The need for the problem
 -   The scope of the problem
-Product Requirements Documents (PRDs) capture both the above and feed into the appropriate solution.
+Product Requirements Documents (PRDs) capture both the above and feed into the appropriate solution, to help the engineers working on the problem.
 -   The solution decided
-Technical Design Documents, Architecture Design Records (ADRs) and Request for Clarification (RFCs) have been historically relied upon
+Technical Design Documents, Architecture Design Records (ADRs) and Request for Clarification (RFCs) have been historically relied upon to help the engineers visualise the solution and to identify tradeoffs and bottlenecks.
--   Answer the question ‘Do I have full clarity of how to implement and get to production?’, else ask questions to resolve any unknowns
+-   The engineer should be able to answer the question ‘Do I have full clarity of how to implement and get to production?’, else should ask questions to resolve any unknowns.

 **Product**